 Your train ticket will be checked at the turnstile as you enter the platform for your train, and again at the turnstile as you leave the platform once you arrive at your destination station.

 As such it’s not only essential that you purchase the correct ticket, but that you also hold onto that ticket throughout the duration of your journey.

 The cost of a train ticket from Paris to Disneyland Paris is generally around €5 per person each way.
 However, the RER system works in zones.
 Therefore the specific cost may be higher depending on the train station your start at.

-If you plan to return to central Paris after your day at the Disneyland park then we highly recommend purchasing a round-trip ticket from the station since queues at Marne-la-Vallee/Chessy station can get very long, especially during peak hours.
+If you plan to return to central Paris after your day at Disneyland then we highly recommend purchasing a round-trip ticket from the station since queues at Marne-la-Vallee/Chessy station can get very long, especially during peak hours.

 It takes roughly 45 minutes on the train between Paris and Marne-la-Vallee/Chessy.
 Once you arrive at the Marne-la-Vallee/Chessy alight and head towards the station entrance.

 Marne-la-Vallee/Chessy is located at the front gates of Disney Village which connects to both Disneyland Paris and Walt Disney Studios.